zhongzero/zhongzero/README.md

 - 👋 Hi, I’m Linhao Zhong
 - 🐔 I'm currently studying in Zhejiang University, Hangzhou
 - 🌱 I'm currently learning and working on diffusion language models
-- 📫 How to reach me —— vx:zhong__zero

 <!---
 zhongzero/zhongzero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.